adamchalmers/blog/content/grids-1.md

 The amazing [Rayon](https://docs.rs/rayon) crate is one of my favourite things about Rust.
 Just replace `iter()` with `par_iter()` and boom, you're parallelising iteration across all available CPU cores.
 I fell in love with Rust when I realized how easy it was to parallelize my code and know it will work correctly (because Rust won't compile if the iteration isn't safe to parallelize)!

 This was my first attempt at writing a 2D grid.
 I like that it's simple and (to me) fairly intuitive to understand.
 The code seemed very fast when I ran it, but then again, "fast" is very subjective.
 In my day job, I write services that wait on HTTP roundtrips to traverse the planet.
-So by standards, any code that iterates over some in-memory container is going to be "fast" (to me).
+So any code that iterates over some in-memory container is going to be "fast" to me.
 The only fair way to judge this implementation's speed is to try writing a different implementation and compare them.
 How else could I implement this?

 # Implementing Grid with a single Vec